CHAPTER SIXTEEN

 Blake chuckled.
 “Hell yeah, yo.
 That blood is gonna stain those stairs for weeks.”

-“Fuck that kid,” cursed the bottle-wielding assailant.
+“Fuck that kid,” cursed the assailant.

-“Yeah, fuck him,” agreed his boy.
+“Fuck him,” agreed his boy.

 “He deserved that shit,” said the third young man.
 “We should’ve jacked his friend too.”